sahilsethi0105/protoecgnet/README.md

 # ProtoECGNet

+*Note: The official version of this repo has been moved [here](https://github.com/bbj-lab/protoecgnet).
+This one may be out of date.*

 Case-based interpretable deep learning for ECG classification.
 This code implements ProtoECGNet from the following paper:

 > [**ProtoECGNet: Case-Based Interpretable Deep Learning for Multi-Label ECG Classification**](https://arxiv.org/abs/2504.08713)<br/>